Run Autonity Oracle Server

 crypto_uniswap

 .
-Connector to retrieve ATN, NTN USDC price data from an on-chain Uniswap V2 AMM on Piccadilly Testnet. - 3 CEX:
+Connector to retrieve ATN, NTN USDC price data from an on-chain Uniswap V2 AMM on Bakerloo Testnet. - 3 CEX:

 crypto_kraken